phpx-foundation/website/resources/markdown/running-events.md

 to let the speakers know ahead of time, and give them an opportunity to decide what you do with the recording afterward.

+#### Finding Speakers

+Here are a couple resources for finding speakers:

+- [CFP Watch](https://cfp.watch/) is a place to post calls for papers
+- [Laravel](https://laravel.com/meetups) has offered to facilitate occasional speakers from the Laravel team

 ### Show-and-tell events

 Doing a show-and-tell is a great low-stakes to get people to present at your meetups.